Edu García: ATK

 On 23 December 2018, García returned to the Indian Super League with ATK during the January transfer window.
 On 25 January 2019, he scored a free-kick on his debut in a 1–1 draw against Kerala Blasters.
 He scored three goals in eight appearances for ATK in his first short season.
 In his second season with the club, he came on as a substitute and scored a brace against Hyderabad.
 On 14 March 2020, he scored a goal in the final against Chennaiyin FC to win his first career league title.
 He finished the season with 6 goals in 16 appearances for the club.

 ATK Mohun Bagan

 On 6 August 2020, Garcia signed a two-year contract with newly merged ATK Mohun Bagan.
 On 20 November 2020, he made his debut for the club against Kerala Blasters in a 1–0 win.
 He was injured for most of the season and his contract was mutually terminated by the club.

 Return to China League One

-Shenzhen Xinpengcheng
+Shenzhen Peng City

 García joined Sichuan Jiuniu on 21 April 2022.
+On 10 December 2025, the club annouanced that García's departure after the 2025 season.

+Back to Spain

+On 13 January 2026, García returned to Spain and joined Segunda Federación club Ejea.